 - Personal data collected that enables us to provide you with additional features/functionality - from time to time, you may also provide us with additional personal data or give us your permission to collect additional personal data, for example to provide you with more features or functionality.

 - From third parties - we will receive personal data about you and your activity from third parties, including advertisers and partners we work with in order to provide you with a service.

 We use anonymised and aggregated information for purposes that include testing our IT systems, research, data analysis, creating marketing and promotion models, improving services, and developing new features and functions.

 We may share your personal data within internal departments of the council, local partner authorities and government departments as required.

-We may process the information you provide to prevent and detect fraud in any of our systems and may supply information to government agencies, credit reference agencies, law enforcement agencies, audit or other external bodies for such purposes.
+We may process the information you provide to prevent and detect fraud in any of our systems.
+We may supply information to government agencies, credit reference agencies, law enforcement agencies, audit or other external bodies for such purposes.
 We participate in the government’s National Fraud Initiative.